 Volume 2: Digimortal (two parts)

 Abara has been licensed in English by VIZ Media who plans to release the series in a complete deluxe edition.
-It was published in Italian by Panini Comics under the Planet Manga imprint from July 5 to August 2, 2007 and was re-released in a 2-in-1 omnibus on February 8, 2014.
-It was also published in Polish as Abara Żebra by Japonica Polonica Fantastica on October 2014 as part of "Mega Manga" series and in Brazilian Portuguese by Panini Comics from May to July 2009.
+It was published in Italian by Panini Comics under the Planet Manga imprint on July 5 and August 2, 2007, respectively, and was re-released in a omnibus volume on February 8, 2014.
+It was also published in Polish by Japonica Polonica Fantastica on October 2014 as part of "Mega Manga" series and in Brazilian Portuguese by Panini Comics from May to July 2009.